 Inquam Limited.
 The Company and another investor (the Other Investor) have equity and debt investments in Inquam Limited (Inquam).
-Inquam owns, develops and manages wireless communications systems, either directly or indirectly, with the intent of deploying CDMA-based technology, primarily in Romania and Portugal.
-The Company recorded \$10 million and \$15 million in equity in losses of Inquam during the three months ended December 26, 2004 and December 28, 2003, respectively.
-At December 26, 2004 the Company's equity and debt investments in Inquam totaled \$34 million, net of equity in losses.
+Inquam owns, develops and manages wireless CDMA-based communications systems, either directly or indirectly, primarily in Romania and Portugal.
+The Company recorded \$10 million and \$19 million in equity in losses of Inquam during the three months and six months ended March 27, 2005, respectively, as compared to \$19 million and \$34 million for the three months and six months ended March 27, 2005 the Company's equity and debt investments in Inquam totaled \$36 million, net of equity in losses.